delcroip/dolibarr_project_timesheet/README.md

 - show the Quantity in the step 2 of invoicing (js)
 - maintain the ajax behavior
 - my timesheet page to see the status of the TS
+- better ajax error when adding fav

 # Change log

 2.0 Change log from 1.5.1:
  - Week over two month can be splited in 2 so an approval per month is possible.
  - note availale for each task (also in the approval flow)
  - chained approval for project
  - create invoice from the project report
  - reports shows time in hours and days
  - tab in the setup for better browsing experience (in JS so config is kept when changing tab)
  - favoris in a tab (not a new page)
  - favoris can be set simply by pushing on a star next to the task name in timesheet screen
  - better handling of search boxes
  - more translation (ES, DE, IT, FR, US)

 Change log from 1.4.3: